praekelt/seed-auth-api/docs/http_api.rst

 Authentication
 ^^^^^^^^^^^^^^
-Authentication is done via JSON Web Token (JWT) token authentication.
-The tokens endpoint can be used to create a token.
+Authentication is done via token authentication.The tokens endpoint can be used to create a token.
 The token can then be placed in the header for requests to the other endpoints.

 **Example request**: